Learning Difficulties Testing at Harley Therapy™ London

 SpLDs Testing - the Harley Therapy™ approach

 At Harley Therapy we recognise that each client is unique.
 Our educational psychologists are committed to understanding you, and to making the process of a learning difficulty assessment comfortable and helpful.
+They all have at least seven years of experience working with clients, are fully accredited, and are trained in highly regarded institutions.
+With Harley Therapy, you are in safe hands.

 Further reading about learning difficulties and related disorders